-Already in the first quarter of 2016 the Group has completed actions initiated in 2015, including the sale of a self-owned office building and an agreement for the collection of an amount over EUR 1 million from pending disputes at court originating in an earlier period.
-The pending evaluation of the Greek economy by the international institutions in conjunction with the protraction of the capital controls resulted in a very lacklustre first quarter, so that commissions from stock exchange transactions deviated from the already conservative budget for 2016.
-However, given the prospects emerging for the second half, and in particular the signing of the memorandum-related agreements, the discussion about managing the viability of the Greek debt, the recovery of Greek bonds, the expected recovery of stock exchange turnover with the participation of foreign investors too, the expected relaxation and/or lifting of the capital controls, and the Bank's strategic initiatives aimed at offering customer loans and advances, completing Investment Banking projects that are in progress, intensifying the promotion of banking products and services such as credit cards, expanding private banking for affluent customers, and increasing market share via acquisitions that are now under consideration, the Investment Bank Group expects a highly productive and profitable second half in 2016.
+Already in the first quarter of 2016 the Bank has completed actions initiated in 2015, including the sale of a self-owned office building.
+The delay in the completion of the evaluation of the Greek economy by the international institutions in conjunction with the protraction of the capital controls resulted in a very lacklustre first quarter, so that commissions from stock exchange transactions deviated from the already conservative budget for 2016.
+However, given the prospects emerging for the second half, and in particular the signing of the memorandum-related agreements, the discussion about the viability of the Greek debt, the recovery of Greek bonds, the expected recovery of stock exchange turnover with the participation of foreign investors too, the expected relaxation and/or lifting of the capital controls, and the Bank's strategic initiatives aimed at offering customer loans and advances, completing Investment Banking projects that are in progress, intensifying the promotion of banking products and services such as credit cards, expanding private banking for affluent customers, and increasing market share via acquisitions that are now under consideration, the Investment Bank expects a highly productive and profitable second half in 2016.